HsxinDy/-DorisCodeCraftRepoHub/README.md

 * Pokémon Tracker
 * Scene Image Classification
-* Credit Card Fraud Detection,
+* Credit Card Fraud Detection

-and the implementation of each project underlies the flowchart as following:
+The implementation of each project underlies the flowchart as following:

 ![](Material/Flowchart.png)

-In the following section, the description and the performance result of each project would be introduced to demonstrate my hand-on experience in Artificial Intelligence.
+In the following section, the description and the performance result of each project would be introduced to demonstrate my hands-on experience in Artificial Intelligence.

 ## Pokémon Tracker
 The objective of this project is to design a predictive model using Deep Neural Network (DNN) to predict 6 types of Pokémon based on a list of 16 informative variables.
 The classification of the Pokémon are classified as following: